-He recalled back to Medina Hakam bin al-Aas, who had been exiled for life by the Holy Prophet (S).
-Hakam was Othman's uncle and Othman made Hakam's evil son Marwan his secretary and gave him huge gifts from the property of the Muslims.
-He also gave Marwan the property of Fadak and made him his son-in-law.
+He recalled Hakam bin al-Aas, who had been exiled for life by the Holy Prophet (S), back to Medina.
+Hakam was Othman's uncle and Othman made Hakam's evil son Marwahn his secretary and gave him huge gifts from the property of the Muslims.
+He also gave Marwahn the property of Fadak and made him his son-in-law.